Sarah Connelly Dip. Counsellor MBACP (Registered)

 My private practice is called The Resilience Tree Counselling Service Herts & Bucks.
 Resilience is a quality that helps to drive our emotional and physical wellbeing.

 Learning how to become more resilient is critical, in childhood especially and underpins a lot of the work I carry out with children and young people with ASD.
-Building resilience is also key to my work with those clients who have experienced the death of a loved one or a different kind of personal loss (such as a relationship breakdown or redundancy) and those struggling to overcome an addiction.
+Building resilience and self-esteem, is also key to my work with those clients who have experienced the death of a loved one or a different kind of personal loss (such as a relationship breakdown or redundancy) and those struggling to overcome an addiction or eating disorder.

 Where am I based?